timramseyjr/laratrust/docs/usage/concepts.rst

    $user->hasLevelOrLess(3);   // true
    $user->hasLevelBetween('1^3');   // true

-Depending on how you set the ``level_sort`` in the config will determine which direction of levels you would check.
+Depending on how you set the ``level_sort`` in the config will determine which direction you test for levels.

 Checking for Roles & Permissions
 --------------------------------